TL;DR

 Conclusion

-The dunnhumby “The Complete Journey” dataset is an excellent real-world dataset for evaluating Apache Superset.
-While most CSV files can be imported directly into PostgreSQL, the causal_data.csv file requires a small adjustment: create the table manually and define the display column as VARCHAR before importing.
+The dunnhumby “The Complete Journey” dataset is an excellent real-world dataset for evaluating and demonstrating the capabilities of Apache Superset.
+Most of the CSV files can be imported directly into PostgreSQL without modification.
+However, the causal_data.csv file requires a small adjustment: the table should be created manually, with the display column defined as VARCHAR before importing the data.